jldec/jldec.me/content/blog/getting-started-i18n-with-paraglide-and-fink.md

 All the code and commits are in [https://github.com/jldec/paraglide](https://github.com/jldec/paraglide).

 ## Create a new SvelteKit demo app
-When I ran create-svelte, I chose TypeScript, and initialized a git repo.

 ```sh
 pnpm create svelte@latest paraglide